Savage Garden: 1996–1998: Debut album

 In May 1996, Savage Garden released their debut single "I Want You" under Roadshow Music.
 It peaked at No. 4 on the Australian Recording Industry Association (ARIA) singles chart, while on the 1996 End of Year Singles Chart it was highest placed by an Australian artist at No. 12.
 On 30 September of that year they received their first ARIA award nomination, in the category Breakthrough Artist – Single, for "I Want You".
 The duo attended the ceremony and presented an award.
 Their local success drew interest from international labels and they were signed for overseas releases with Columbia Records in late November.
 The label's executives had Woodruff arrange for Hayes and Jones to reside in a Kings Cross hotel for 8 months, where they wrote songs for a debut album to be released in 1997.
 Each day the duo and Woodruff would travel to Fisher's home to plan their work.
-Also in November 1996 a second single, "To the Moon and Back", appeared, which reached No. 1 in January 1997 in Australia.
+In November 1996 a second single, "To the Moon and Back", was released and reached No. 1 in January 1997 in Australia.

 "I Want You" was released in North America in February 1997, where it peaked at No. 4 on the United States Billboard Hot 100 and by April had achieved gold status according to Recording Industry Association of America (RIAA).
 It became their first number-one hit, reaching that spot on RPM's Top 100 Singles chart in Canada in June 1997.
 "Truly Madly Deeply", the band's third Australian single, was released in March, which also reached No. 1 and became their signature song.
-Also in that month the duo's debut album, Savage Garden, entered the Australian charts at No. 1 and peaked there for a total of 19 non-consecutive weeks.
+Later that month, the duo's debut album, Savage Garden, entered the Australian charts at No. 1 and peaked there for a total of 19 non-consecutive weeks.